SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Advanced_Configuration/PA_Integrating_Gateways.md

 To integrate a gateway in a process:

 1. In the *Process Automation* app, extend the process definition with a *Generic Gateway* function.

+1. Drag the *Generic Gateway* function from the functions sidebar to the workspace and connect it to the relevant tasks/functions.

+   > [!NOTE]
-Drag the *Generic Gateway* activity from the functions sidebar to the workplace and connect it to the relevant tasks/functions.
-Make sure the entry point of your process is still a start event and the end point is an end event.
+   > Make sure the entry point of your process is still a start event and the end point is an end event.

 1. Build a JSON string representing the routing rules.
 See [routing rules](#routing-rules).

-1. In the [*Profiles* module](xref:The_Profiles_module), create a profile instance that applies the *PA GW* profile definition and store the serialized Routing Rules in the *PA GW RoutingRules* parameter.
+1. In the [*Profiles* module](xref:The_Profiles_module), create a profile instance that applies the *PA GW* profile definition and store the serialized routing rules in the *PA GW RoutingRules* parameter.

-1. In the *Process Automation* app, launch the *process definition configuration* wizard and select the previously created profile instance when you configure the Gateway node.
+1. In the *Process Automation* app, launch the *process definition configuration* wizard and select the previously created profile instance when you configure the gateway node.

 ## Routing rules